purple4reina/pydomotic/docs/DEPLOYING.md

     $ export AWS_SECRET_ACCESS_KEY=<your-secret-key-here>
     ```

 1. Create a `serverless.yml` file with the following contents.
+Add any required environment variables as described in the [Providers](#providers) section below.

     ```yaml
+    # serverless.yml

     service: pydomotic

     provider: